 Precautions for Coronavirus (COVID-19)

-Our vehicles are cleaned every day, but as a precaution, we have introduced a deep cleaning procedure to disinfect our vehicles using electrostatic sprayers.
+A more robust sanitization process for our fleet began in early March, 2020 and remains in place.
+Our fleet of vehicles is cleaned, disinfected, and fully sanitized every day using deep cleaning electrostatic sprayers.
 The sprayers use medical-grade Husky 814 Q/T Tuberculocidal disinfectant solution (EPA-Registered #1839-83 - Approved for Use Against COVID-19) to eliminate everything, from tuberculosis to coronavirus, on treated surfaces.
-These sprayers emit the solution with a static electric charge, which allows it to adhere to everything, including cracks and crevices throughout the vehicle’s interior.
+These sprayers emit the disinfectant solution with a static electric charge, which allows it to adhere to everything, including cracks and crevices, throughout the vehicle’s interior.

-MTD buses are currently being sanitized at least twice a week; however, we are prepared to increase those efforts as needed.
-Vans for ADA Paratransit, C-CARTS, and DRES are on a more rigorous daily sanitation schedule because these services tend to transport more vulnerable populations including elderly riders, people with weakened immune systems, and those with underlying health conditions.
+Vans for ADA Paratransit, demand response services (like SafeRides), C-CARTS (rural, county-wide), and the University’s Disability Resources & Educational Services (DRES) are also on this rigorous daily sanitation schedule, because these services tend to transport more vulnerable populations, including elderly riders, people with weakened immune systems, and those with underlying health conditions.

-While the CDC reports that the immediate public risk of contracting COVID-19 is fairly low, we have taken precautionary steps to protect our passengers and employees.
-We have provided our frontline employees with individual bottles of hand sanitizer to use when soap and water are unavailable because hand washing is the first line of defense recommended by the CDC.
+MTD's frontline employees are provided with individual bottles of hand sanitizer to use when soap and water are unavailable, because hand washing is the first line of defense recommended by the CDC.

 - Clean your hands often - wash your hands with soap and water for at least 20 seconds especially after you have been in a public place, or after blowing your nose, coughing, or sneezing.
 If soap and water are not readily available, use a hand sanitizer that contains at least 60% alcohol.
 Cover all surfaces of your hands and rub them together until they feel dry.